stellahrotich/stellahrotich/README.md

 *   🌍  I'm based in Nairobi, Kenya
 *   🖥️  See my portfolio at [stellahrotich.github.io](http://stellahrotich.github.io)
 *   ✉️  You can contact me at [codestarlet@gmail.com](mailto:codestarlet@gmail.com)
-*   🚀  I'm currently working on [NRS](http://nairobiservices.go.ke)
+*   🚀  I'm currently working on digitl transformation projects.
 *   🧠  I'm learning C#, Data Structures, Algorithms and Deep Learning
-*   🤝  I'm open to collaborating on interesting software engineering projects
+*   🤝  I'm open to collaborating on interesting software/data engineering projects
 *   ⚡  I run for fun and love to read alot.....call me for some photography too